nppackages/scpi/Python/scpi_pkg/docs/scpi.rst

 This page describes the function ``scpi`` to implement point estimation and inference procedures for synthetic control methods using least squares, lasso, ridge, or simplex-type constraints.
 Uncertainty is quantified using prediction intervals according to
 `Cattaneo, Feng, and Titiunik (2021) <https://cattaneo.princeton.edu/papers/Cattaneo-Feng-Titiunik_2021_JASA.pdf>`_.
+The names of the output matrices follow the notation proposed in `Cattaneo, Feng, Palomba, and Titiunik (2022) <https://arxiv.org/abs/2210.05026>`_

 Functions
 ---------